ksavin/intrinio/README.md

                    MoreArgs = list(statement = 'income_statement', fiscal_period = 'FY'))

 ```
-See [API documentaion](http://docs.intrinio.com/) for the list of abailable endpoints and queries.
+See [API documentaion](http://docs.intrinio.com/) for the list of available endpoints and queries.